peazip/PeaZip/peazip-sources/res/share/batch/freedesktop_integration/readme_freedesktop_integration.txt

 Desired .desktop file(s) needs to be copied to /usr/share/applications or /usr/local/share/applications (system-wide) ~/.local/share/applications/ (user-specific)

 Icon .png file(s) needs to be copied to /usr/share/icons or /usr/local/share/icons (system-wide) ~/.local/share/icons/ (user-specific)
+More icon files are available in (peazip)/res/share/icons directory.
 The icons of the app can be modified if desired, and the .desktop files can be edited to use a different icon.

 Please note those locations may be different in some distributions and desktop environments, or could have been further configured differently by user's choice [you will need root to write to system-wide directories].